cortoproject/corto/README.md

 Nowadays we churn out new APIs at incredulous rates.
 Pretty much anything that bears the prefix "smart" has an API.
 We cannot possibly master all of them.
 But we don't want to miss out on all of those smart things either.

-If only all of these APIs would follow a limited yet expressive set of patterns and paradigms.
-That would make things a lot more manageable.
-But what would that look like?
-Can this even be done?
+If only all of these APIs would follow a limited set of patterns and paradigms.
+That would decrease learning curves and would make it much easier to integrate everything.
+Yet if done wrong such an abstraction can easily hide much of the expressiveness of todays technologies.

-To figure out this puzzle, we borrowed a paradigm that is already commonplace in defense and industrial IT systems.
+To find the right balance between expressiveness and uniformity, we borrowed a paradigm that is already commonplace in defense and industrial IT systems.
 The paradigm is built upon the premise that information is at the heart of every system.
 If we could capture the fundamental properties of this information really well, then that should be all we will ever need.
 In a way, the information *becomes* the API.
 This paradigm is called information centricity.